Burning Flipside: Event history

 "Burning Man Texas" was held in June 1998 by George Paap.
 It had 30 attendees, and featured the burning of a straw man built on site.
 Burning Flipside (named by Melody Byrd in Prost's backyard) began in 1999.

 From 1998 through 2005, the event was held at Recreation Plantation, a private campground in neighboring Dripping Springs, Texas.
 Having outgrown that space, the event moved to a larger property in 2006, Flat Creek Crossing.
 While this location allowed for potential future growth, the land is also more primitive, due to the presence of large cliffs, scorpions, mountain lions, and other hazards, some believe that the land is more dangerous than even the Black Rock Desert.
-In 2010, the event moved to Apache Pastures near San Gabriel, Texas and Rockdale, Texas.
+In 2010, the event moved to Apache Passtures near San Gabriel, Texas and Rockdale, Texas.
 The endemic pecan trees offered shade and participant created trails provided access to the San Gabriel River, a larger body of water than was present at Flat Creek Crossing.